HasangerGames/suroi-wiki/app/(wiki)/perks/articles/second_wind.md

 - Second Wind is very useful for escaping the Gas in the later stages of the game if you get caught in it and start taking a lot of damage.
 - Make sure to move around in random directions and strafe your opponents to benefit the most from Second Wind.
 - You can also use Second Wind to escape from a fight quickly if you decide you might be killed/knocked out.
+- During Halloween Mode, Second Wind can be combined with [Lycanthropy](/perks/lycanthropy) to provide an immense speed boost below half health, which only adds to Lycanthropy's effectiveness.

 ## Countering
 - Use a long ranged weapon such as a sniper or DMR to keep damaging any player with Second Wind that tries to run away.